pytorch/pytorch.github.io/_posts/2022-11-14-effective-multi-objective-nueral-architecture.md

 - Define a [Runner](https://github.com/facebook/Ax/blob/main/ax/core/runner.py#L21), which is responsible for sending off a model with a particular architecture to be trained on a platform of our choice (like Kubernetes, or maybe just a Docker image on our local machine).
 In the tutorial below, we use TorchX for handling deployment of training jobs.

 - Define a [Metric](https://github.com/facebook/Ax/blob/main/ax/core/metric.py#L21), which is responsible for fetching the objective metrics (such as accuracy, model size, latency) from the training job.
-In our tutorial, we use Tensorboard to log data, and so can use the Tensorboard metrics the come bundled with Ax.
+In our tutorial, we use Tensorboard to log data, and so can use the Tensorboard metrics that come bundled with Ax.

 ## Tutorial

-In our tutorial we show how to use Ax to run multi-objective neural architecture search for a simple neural network model on the popular MNIST dataset.
+In our tutorial we show how to use Ax to run multi-objective NAS for a simple neural network model on the popular MNIST dataset.
 While the underlying methodology can be used for more complicated models and larger datasets, we opt for a tutorial that is easily runnable end-to-end on a laptop in less than an hour.
 In our example, we will tune the widths of two hidden layers, the learning rate, the dropout probability, the batch size, and the number of training epochs.
 The goal is to trade off performance (accuracy on the validation set) and model size (the number of model parameters) using [multi-objective Bayesian optimization](https://proceedings.neurips.cc/paper/2021/file/11704817e347269b7254e744b5e22dac-Paper.pdf).

 The tutorial makes use of the following PyTorch libraries: